sorskoot/RosieBot/commands.md

 !light copmode |
 !light hype |
 !merch | Shows the link the the Sorskoot Shop
-!uptime | Shows the amount of time the stream is live !hype | spam chat with purple love and fire
+!uptime | {broken} Shows the amount of time the stream is live !hype | spam chat with purple love and fire
 !ide | Gives info on the IDE
 !song | {broken} Shows info on the current song playing !project | What is Sorskoot working on today
-!theme | Get the link to the theme Sorskoot is using in VsCode !command | Add a temporary command. try !command help !setup | Find out everything about [Sorskoots setup](http://bit.ly/SorskootTwitchSetup) !geekcode | displays sorskoot's geek code
+!theme | Get the link to the theme Sorskoot is using in VsCode !command | {broken} Add a temporary command. try !command help !setup | Find out everything about [Sorskoots setup](http://bit.ly/SorskootTwitchSetup) !geekcode | displays sorskoot's geek code
 !livecoders | show a link to the live coders